martinharhammer/Fair_Basketball_With_Skeleton_Tracking/README.md

 The type of score is then determined through a set of heuristics.
 Three-point shots are classified when the number of frames between the identified shooter frame and the final scoring trigger exceeds a threshold, reflecting longer-distance attempts.
 Free throws (one point) are identified when the shooter’s ankle keypoints lie close to the free-throw line, which is localized using court keypoints.
 All other cases are categorized as two-point field goals.

 Player height estimation is performed using court homography.
-A homography of the court is first computed following approaches from prior basketball analysis work, and by applying the inverse homography the hoop position is projected onto the ground plane, producing the _hoop shadow point_.
+A homography of the court is first computed by adapting the homography procedure from [abdullahtarek/basketball_analysis](https://github.com/abdullahtarek/basketball_analysis), and by applying the inverse homography the hoop position is projected onto the ground plane, producing the _hoop shadow point_.
 With this reference, the vertical distance from the floor to the hoop is set to 3.05 m.
 The shooter’s height is then estimated by comparing their OpenPose skeleton dimensions to this calibrated reference, providing a relative height estimate directly from the video.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/1b2de49f-b09f-45ec-8d8a-65c0fcf662a6" alt="viz_height_gif" />